mapcomponents/mapcomponents/README.md

 }
 ```

-Also don't forget to set the type to `module` in the `package.json` of the package you want to import from:
+Also, don't forget to set the type to `module` in the `package.json` of the package you want to import from:

 ```json
 {